Sometimes you just need a boost, something to boost your mood and maybe others’ moods. A great way to boost your mood is to burst into song.

 Beatles, “Obladi Oblada.”

-These aren’t the hippest, coolest or most melodic suggestions, but short, simple and silly enough to give yourself a boost.
-And maybe give laugh to those around you.
+These aren’t the hippest, coolest, or most melodic suggestions, but short, simple, and silly enough to give yourself a boost.
+And maybe provide a laugh to those around you.

 Enjoy the growing list of Inspiring Happiness Quotes!